Day 3: Many Glacier to Waterton

 There was little traffic, and the rolling, open road along Sherburne Lake got me thinking about a line from “Paradise by the Dashboard Light”:

 This song happens to be the one I used to play on the jukebox every time I went to the Whippany Diner, which in my teenage years was practically every night.
 It remains to this day as one of my favorite “guilty pleasure” songs.
 This led to a conversation with Mark and Suzanne about what cheesy, low-brow songs they still can’t resist.
-Of course we all got cheesy, low-brow songs stuck in our heads for the next two hours.
+We all got cheesy, low-brow songs stuck in our heads for the next two hours.

 The northward turn out of the Many Glacier valley thankfully brought us out of the smoke.
 At the turnoff for Big Chief Mountain Highway I stopped at a gas station to use the facilities.
 The restrooms were a step up from a hole in the ground, but only a small step.
 Still, there was a sign saying “Restrooms for customers only,” so I had an excuse to purchase and eat a roll of chocolate frosted donettes.
 (Speaking of guilty pleasures).